AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/custom-revenue-amount/using-data-loader-to-update-marketo-measure-custom-amount-field.md

 1. Create an excel sheet with the:

    * Opportunity Id
    * Custom Opportunity Amount field (your preferred revenue field)
    * Marketo Measure Opportunity Amount field

-1. Copy and paste the values from your preferred revenue field into the Marketo Measure Opportunity Amount field.
+1. Copy and paste the values from your preferred revenue field into the [!UICONTROL Marketo Measure Opportunity Amount] field.
 Then, update these Opps using the .csv file.

 **_Alternatively, you can go into Salesforce and use a custom list view to mass edit all the opportunities..._**

 1. Create a Custom List view for all Opportunities.
-1. Add a filter for preferred revenue field is not blank _and_ Marketo Measure Opportunity Amount field is blank.
+1. Add a filter for preferred revenue field is not blank _and_ [!UICONTROL Marketo] Measure Opportunity Amount field is blank.
-1. Click **Mass Edit**, but don’t actually change anything.
+1. Click **[!UICONTROL Mass Edit]**, but don’t actually change anything.
 1. Click **Save**.
 This will trigger the workflow to populate the Marketo Measure Opportunity Amount fields with the Software Revenue field.